AIkola/aikola.github.io/src/blog/2023-11-11-the-golden-basics-email-marketing-why-again-and-where-to-begin.md

 ---
-title: "The Golden Basics Email Marketing: Why again and where to begin"
+title: "Email Marketing: Why it will not go away and where you can begin"
 description: Email is still a prevalent channel to market and communicate in the western world.
 Revisit the basics to get going again.
 author: Antton Ikola